 4. Apply an international or cross-cultural perspective to better understand both the Middle East and the West.

-REQUIRED TEXTS: Several course readings are available on Blackboard.
+REQUIRED TEXTS: Several course readings are available on Brightspace.

 In addition, the following books should be purchased at amazon.com or from another vendor.
 (Click on the links to purchase from Amazon.
 Be sure to purchase the correct edition.)